Change how your Universal Credit is paid in Scotland

 - some of your UC to be paid directly to your landlord

-You can ask to set up just one or both of these payment options.
+These are called the Scottish UC choices.
+You can ask to set up just one or both of these choices.

 You can make this request if you are applying as a single person or if you are making a joint claim with your partner.